-Some golfers, on the other hand, are 5’11” tall and prefer to use a 28” putter while leaning over excessively.
+On the other hand, some golfers are 5’11” tall and prefer to use a 28” putter while leaning over excessively.

 Similarly, although some 6’ players use 34” putters, others of the same height use putters that are somewhat longer.
-Some players use a 33” putter with a 31” choke.
-Putters that are between 33” and 33.5” in length are mostly used by 5’10” players.
+Some players use a 33” putter with a 31” choke. and 5’10” players mostly use Putters that are between 33” and 33.5” in length.

 How to tell if your putter length is too short

-- Your hands are usually at least somewhat past the putter’s shaft’s end.
+- Your hands are usually somewhat past the putter’s shaft’s end.

-- Instead of being above the golf ball, your eyes will make contact with something outside of it.
+- Instead of being above the golf ball, your eyes will contact something outside of it.

-- As a result of being closer to the ball than necessary, the putter heel will rise, leading you to aim to the right of the goal.
+- As a result of being closer to the ball than necessary, the putter’s heel will rise, leading you to aim to the right of the goal.

 Certain tall players can also benefit from putters that are smaller than the usual size, although short putters are better for short players.

-But I’ve seen that a few golfers I’ve met have increased the size of their putters and flattened their lies as a result.
+But I’ve seen that a few golfers I’ve met have increased the size of their putters and flattened their lies.
 Golfers as tall as 6’2”, 6’3”, and even 6’6” are at ease with their 33” putters since their arms are naturally positioned with these shorter putters.

 What is the standard putter length?